annagroot/DenmarkWTPAnalysis/README.md

 ## Contact

-For questions, suggestions, or contributions, please contact [Anna Groot](mailto:anna.grootendorst@gmail.com) or open an issue in this repository.
+For questions, suggestions, or contributions, please contact [Anna Grootendorst](mailto:anna.grootendorst@gmail.com) or open an issue in this repository.

 ---

 **Note:**
+This repository is intended for scientific and academic purposes.
+For commercial or policy-related inquiries, please contact the author directly.